ECP-WarpX/impactx/docs/source/index.rst

 ImpactX
 -------

-ImpactX is the next generation of the `Impact-Z <https://github.com/impact-lbl/IMPACT-Z>`__ code.
+ImpactX is the next generation of the `IMPACT-Z <https://github.com/impact-lbl/IMPACT-Z>`__ code.

 .. warning::

-   ImpactX is under very early development.
+   ImpactX is under early development.
-   It is not yet available to users.
+   Please contact us with any questions on it or if you like to contribute to its development.

 .. _contact: